 Legoland California has a Preschool Playground

-There are lots of rides that even preschoolers can do themselves, including Junior Driving School where pint-sized dragsters aged three to five can steer electric Lego vehicles on a track and receive their first licenses.
-Older children really drive on a grid of streets complete with traffic lights and stop signs after learning the rules of road.
+There are lots of rides that even preschoolers can do themselves.
+These include Junior Driving School where pint-sized dragsters aged three to five can steer electric Lego vehicles on a track and receive their first licenses.
+Older children drive on a grid of streets complete with traffic lights and stop signs after learning the rules of the road.

-There’s also Fairy Tale Brook where children can ride boats past their favorite characters — all made out of Legos, of course.
-The designers added a touch of whimsy here as they did throughout the park: look for Prince Charming on his white horse talking into his cell phone and Little Red Riding Hood with blow dryer in hand.
+There’s also Fairy Tale Brook, where children can ride boats past their favorite characters.
+Well, all made out of Legos, of course.
+The designers added a touch of whimsy throughout the park.
+Look for Prince Charming on his white horse talking into his cell phone.
+Also, Little Red Riding Hood with a blow dryer in hand.

 Legoland = Two Days Worth of Fun

-Although you can do this park in one day, it’s worth coming back for a second to hit whatever you missed and to just look around at all the fantastic Lego creations.
-The family of ducks floating in a pond may look real, but they’re actually made of Legos as are the life-size water-spraying elephant, a construction worker exiting a manhole, and an alien waiting on line to make a phone call.
-The Lego dog relieving himself on a fire hydrant really does when the sprinklers are turned on!
+Although you can do this park in one day, it’s worth coming back for a second.
+So you can hit whatever you missed and just look around at all the fantastic Lego creations.
+The family of ducks floating in a pond may look real, but they’re actually made of Legos.
+They are a life-size water-spraying elephant, a construction worker exiting a manhole, and an alien waiting in line to make a phone call.
+The Lego dog relieving himself on a fire hydrant does when the sprinklers are turned on!

 It was nice to see kids jaded by video games and action-packed cartoons proclaiming everything “awesome.”
 After years of building their own creations out of Legos, my kids were amazed at what the professionals could create with a handful of the same stuff they’ve got at home.

-Refreshingly, for a theme park, there are no movie or TV tie-ins; no glitter, and no junk food.
-(We had to look hard to find ice cream.)
+Refreshingly, for a theme park, there are no movie or TV tie-ins except to the fun animated Lego films.
+There’s, no glitter, and no junk food.
 Restaurant menus abound with made-from-scratch gourmet food including breads, salads and pastas.
 You can even buy bananas, apples and oranges instead of cotton candy.

 All I know is that besides having a blast, being surrounded by 50 million Legos set the imaginations of my own two Lego maniacs afire.
 The minute my sons walked in the door at home they delved into their own stash of the colorful plastic stuff and began building an intricate mini version of Legoland on our dining room table.
 Now that’s more than you can usually expect from a weekend at a theme park.